StylianosNikopoulos/rentalcars/README.md

 Since the application is hosted on **Render's Free Tier**, the backend service normally "spins down" after 15 minutes of inactivity.
 To ensure a smooth user experience, I have implemented a **Warm-up Strategy**:
 * **Cron-job Integration:** An external monitoring service pings the `/api/v1/vehicles` endpoint every 10 minutes.
-* **Result:** This keeps the Spring Boot application "warm," significantly reducing cold start delays (from 60s down to near-instant).
+* **Result:** This keeps the Spring Boot application alive, significantly reducing cold start delays (from 60s down to near-instant).

 ---